 In Miami, there’s no getting around the fact that we need strong roofs over our heads.
-When you’re part of a condo association, roof maintenance, repair, and replacement is the often responsibility of the association at large, and, depending on your governance regulations, its planning and funding management generally falls in the hands of the board of directors.
+When you’re part of a condo association, roof maintenance, repair, and replacement is often the responsibility of the association at large, and, depending on your governance regulations, its planning and funding management generally falls in the hands of the board of directors.

-Roof maintenance and replacements costs should be focus when preparing annual budgets and calculating reserves.
+Roof maintenance and replacements costs should be the focus when preparing annual budgets and calculating reserves.
 The longevity of a condo roof depends on many variables, including the type of roof, the age of materials, weather and climate conditions, and diligence in keeping up with minor repairs.
 Needless to say, roofs that are well-maintained will last longer than roofs that get neglected.

 As you consider the needs of your association’s roof, you’ll want to consult a roofing expert to help you determine the projected useful life remaining in your roof.
 Roof replacement costs can quickly drain your reserves if you are not careful with your planning.
 A roofing company will be best positioned to guide you in understanding on how long you have before a major repair or replacement may be needed, as well as help you understand how much those needs will cost.